 South Beach Diet Phase 1

-The most restrictive of The South Beach Diet phases, South Beach Diet Phase 1 should be followed for two weeks.
+The two-week-long South Beach Diet Phase 1 is the most restrictive phase.
 Weight loss during this time is usually in the vicinity of 8 to 10 pounds.

 You will eat three satisfying meals per day, along with two snacks and a dessert that is high in protein and low in sugar.
 By eating the permitted foods at the specified intervals, your blood sugar levels will stay stable.
 A further benefit to eating this way is that hunger and food cravings should not be an issue.

-Fats are allowed in moderation during Phase 1 of The South Beach Diet.
+During Phase 1, fats are allowed in moderation.
 These include extra-virgin olive oil, canola oil, and avocado.
-Generous servings of low GI foods are allowed, with tomatoes, spinach, broccoli, and eggplant included among these.
+Generous servings of low GI foods are permitted, with tomatoes, spinach, broccoli, and eggplant included among these.

-Bread, pasta, potatoes, rice, fruit, fruit juices and starchy foods such as potato, corn, and peas cannot be eaten during Phase 1 of the South Beach Diet.
+You cannot eat bread, pasta, potatoes, rice, fruit, fruit juices, and starchy foods such as potato, corn, or peas during Phase 1 of the South Beach Diet.
 Grains and alcohol are not permitted either.